 Use Facebook and Twitter to Develop Social Ties for Your Book or Film

 I read an article in Daily Variety about filmmaker Richard Cunningham who created a “fictionalized” Twitter account for one of his character’s from his short film “Year Zero” which was featured at the Tribeca Film Festival.
 This isn’t a bad idea.
-If you wrote a book, screenplay, or teleplay, consider creating a Twitter account for […]
+If you wrote a book, screenplay, or teleplay, consider […]

 2011 Screenwriting Conferences

 If you’re an aspiring screenwriter, attending a conference is a fantastic way to meet other screenwriters and unearth valuable tips and tricks about writing a screenplay.
 Conferences usually have industry experts such as producers, directors, and other executives.
-It’s an opportunity to ‘pick the brain’ of these influential people in order for you to write […]
+It’s an opportunity to ‘pick the brain’ of these influential people in […]

 The Bottom Line: Agents, CPAs, Managers

 I thank God for my business degrees and parents who stressed the importance of education and educating yourself.
 The only reason I have two accounting degrees is because of my father who told me to get a degree that would lead to a ‘secure’ job.
-Accounting wasn’t my calling but after watching Oprah’s show with […]
+Accounting wasn’t my calling but […]

 3 Reasons Why Proofreading Your Writing Is Important

 If you don’t proofread your writing, you could diminish your credibility.
 It’s up to you, the freelance writer, to make sure your writing is error free.
 After all, if a client is paying you $3,000 for a monthly newsletter, it better be spot-on.
-It’s embarrassing for you and your client if writings such as brochures, […]
+It’s embarrassing for you and your client […]